colophon-group/jobseek-frontend/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` and edit copy in `src/content/site.ts` to customize navigation, hero text, and feature data.
+Visit `http://localhost:3000` and edit copy in `src/content/site.ts` to customize navigation, hero text, feature sections, and which public-domain artwork appears in each slot.

 ## Deployment